Rowan is a fast-growing pioneer tree in the Caledonian Forest, characterised by its brilliant red berries at the end of summer.

-Rowan is a fast-growing, short-lived pioneer tree in the rose family, Rosaceae.
-It is typically a small tree, reaching a maximum height of 10-15 metres, or exceptionally, 20 metres.
-It is slender in form, although mature trees can be quite substantial – an old rowan at Carnach Mor on the West Affric Estate has a trunk which is over 40 cm. in diameter.
-Multi-stemmed forms are quite common, as a result of browsing by mammals and the subsequent production of basal shoots.
-The greyish-brown bark is smooth and shiny when wet, with dark raised dots or lenticels scattered across it.
-The branches are typically upward-pointing and terminate in ovoid, purplish buds, which are often covered in grey hairs.
+Rowan is a fast-growing, short-lived pioneer tree in the rose family.
+It is a fairly small tree, reaching a maximum height of 10-15 metres, or exceptionally, 20 metres.
+It is slender in form, although mature trees can be quite substantial.
+An old rowan at Carnach Mor on the West Affric Estate has a trunk which is over 40 cm. in diameter.
+Multi-stemmed forms are quite common.
+This is usually a result of browsing by mammals.
+The tree sends up new shoots from its base in response to being eaten.

 The fertilised flowers grow into berries which are 8 mm. in diameter and these ripen to a bright red colour in August or early September.
 The berries are rich in ascorbic acid (vitamin C), and contain up to 8 small seeds, although 2 seeds per fruit is most common.
 They are eaten primarily by birds, who disperse the seeds in their droppings.